IvanFilipchuk/Multiple-Crossover-on-Multiple-Parents/README.md

+Multiple Crossover Algorithm

-Added the implementation of the Multiple Crossover algorithm in Python.
-The algorithm randomly selects genes from a set of parents to create offspring, promoting genetic diversity and potential for better solutions in evolutionary algorithms.
-Additionally, modified the code to create a list of parents and use it in the algorithm.
+This Python script implements the Multiple Crossover algorithm, a genetic algorithm technique used to generate offspring by randomly selecting genes from a set of parents.
+This promotes genetic diversity and exploration of potential solutions in evolutionary algorithms